BitcoinDesign/Guide/guide/designing-products/user-research-resources.md

 ###### [The U in Crypto Stands for Usable: An Empirical Study of User Experience with Mobile Cryptocurrency Wallets](https://voskart.de/pdf/u_in_crypto.pdf)

-*In a corpus of 45,821 app reviews of the top five mobile cryptocurrency wallets, 6,859 reviews were identified and qualitatively analyzed pertaining to the user experience with those wallets.
-The analysis suggests that both new and experienced users struggle with general and domain-specific UX issues that, aside from frustration and disengagement, might lead to dangerous errors and irreversible monetary losses.
-We reveal shortcomings of current wallet UX as well as users’ misconceptions, some of which can be traced back to a reliance on their understanding of conventional payment systems.*
+*An analysis of app reviews of the top five mobile cryptocurrency wallets suggesting that both new and experienced users struggle with general and domain-specific UX issues that might lead to dangerous errors and irreversible monetary losses.*

 Published in January 2021 by Artemij Voskobojnikov, Oliver Wiese, Masoud Mehrabi Koushki, Volker Roth, and Konstantin Beznosov.